nationalarchives/tdr-dev-documentation/architecture-decision-records/0025-automatic-code-merge.md

 ## Context
 We have two services now, dependabot and Scala Steward, which create pull requests for dependency updates.
 We are getting around 5 or 6 of these per day which need to be merged in turn and can take a lot of time.
-We looked at using an automatic merging service.
+We looked at using an automatic merging service to reduce the amount of time needed on merging dependency updates.

 ## Options considered
 We considered continuing merging the pull requests manually.